 Midwest Undergraduate Mathematics Symposium 2015 (Simpson College)

 Undergraduate Research Symposium 2014, 2015, 2016 (Simpson College)

 Indiana University REU Symposium 2015 (Indiana University)

-An Active Roll in Research at all Stages of the Project
+An Active Role in Research at all Stages of the Project

 Trey Scott ’16

 As an undergraduate I was able to investigate peptidoglycan synthesis during a summer at the University of Georgia and modify a nylon metabolizing enzyme at Simpson.
 Outside of science, I was able to work with a philosophy professor at Simpson to write a paper about the relationship between language and ethics.
 My independent research at Simpson allowed me to take an active role in the construction and execution of a research project.
 I was involved with the genesis of the project, wrote a grant, and worked mostly independently in the lab.
 Having the opportunity to take such an active role in all aspects of a research project is rare for undergraduates at most institutions.
 However, Simpson College gave me the opportunity to acquire the skills that allowed me to transition seamlessly to graduate school.

 Getting Involved in Research as a First Year